Queen Elizabeth 2: InteriorsQueen Elizabeth 2s interior configuration was originally designed for segregated two-class Atlantic crossings. It was laid out in a horizontal fashion, similar to France, where the spaces dedicated to the two classes were spread on specific decks, in contrast to the deck-spanning vertical class divisions of older liners. Where QE2 differed from France in having only two classes of service, with the upper deck dedicated to tourist class and the quarter deck beneath it to first-class. Each had its own main lounge.

-Another room, designed by Michael Inchbald, where QE2s advanced interior design was demonstrated was the first class lounge, the Queen's Room on Quarter Deck.
-This space, in colours of white and tan, featured a lowered ceiling with large indirectly lit slots, which, despite reducing the ceiling height, created an impression of airy openness above to deal with the otherwise oppressive dimensions of the single-storey room (c.
-30m x 30m x 2.4m).
-In addition, the structural columns were flared at the top to blend into the ceiling and to lose the visual indication of low ceiling height that straight columns would have given.
-(The Midships Lobby copied these features but without achieving the airiness.)
-Inchbald repeated the flaring of the columns in the bases of his tables and leather shell chairs.
-The indirect lighting from above could be switched from a cool hue for summer to a warm hue for winter.

 The Theatre Bar on Upper Deck featured red chairs, red drapes, a red egg crate fibreglass screen, and even a red baby grand piano.
 Some more traditional materials like wood veneer were used as highlights throughout the ship, especially in passenger corridors and staterooms.
 There was also an Observation Bar on Quarter Deck, a successor to its namesake, located in a similar location, on both previous Queens, which offered views through large windows over the ship's bow.
-This room was lost in QE2's 1972 refit, becoming galley space with the forward-facing windows plated over.
+The QE2's 1972 refit plated over the windows and turned the room into galley space.

-In the 1994 refit, almost all of the remaining original decor was replaced, with Cunard opting to reverse the original design direction of QE2s designers and use the line's traditional ocean liners as inspiration.
+Almost all of the remaining original decor was replaced in the 1994 refit, with Cunard opting to use the line's traditional ocean liners as inspiration.
 The green velvet and leather Midships Bar became the Art Deco inspired Chart Room, receiving an original, custom-designed piano from Queen Mary.
-The (by now) blue dominated Theatre Bar was transformed into the Golden Lion Pub, which mimics a traditional Edwardian pub.
+The (by then) blue dominated Theatre Bar was transformed into the traditional Edwardian-themed Golden Lion Pub.

-Some original elements were retained including the flared columns in the Queen's Room and Mid-Ships Lobby which were incorporated into the reworked designs.
-The Queen's Room's indirect lighting from above was replaced with uplighters which reversed the original light airy effect by illuminating the lowered ceiling and leaving shadows in the ceiling's slot.
-The furniture and carpet which replaced Michael Inchbald's designs were incongruous next to the flared columns and slotted ceiling.
+Some original elements were retained, including the flared columns in the Queen's Room and Mid-Ships Lobby.
+The Queen's Room's indirect ceiling lighting was replaced with uplighters which reversed the original light airy effect by illuminating the lowered ceiling and leaving shadows in the ceiling's slot.

-By the time of her retirement, the synagogue was the only room that had remained unaltered since 1969.
+By the time of QE2's retirement, the ship's synagogue was the only room that had remained unaltered since 1969.
 However it was reported that during QE2's 22 October five-night voyage, the synagogue was dismantled and removed from the ship before her final sailing to Dubai.